Change of circumstance forms

 This is not a full list.
 If you are not sure, ask us for advice.

-If you report a change which results in you getting more benefit, we will amend your benefit from the Monday after the change happened, but only if you tell us within one month of the change happening.
+We will amend your benefit from the Monday after the change happened if you tell us within one month of the change happening.
 If you tell us late, your benefit will only be amended from the Monday after you tell us.

 The amount and length of a DHP award will depend on your personal circumstances.
 We look at all cases individually.

-If you have claimed housing benefit or council tax support at the same address within the last 26 weeks then you can reapply using our rapid reclaim e-form:
+Use the rapid re-claim form if you have claimed housing benefit or council tax support at the same address within the last 26 weeks.

-If you are applying at a new address or your previous application was over 26 weeks ago you will need to complete our housing benefit and council tax support application e-form [e-form opens in a new window]
+Use the form below if you are applying at a new address or your previous application was over 26 weeks ago.

 - why you had to move to your new address before your old tenancy ended